Urology Education and Training Opportunities

 The first year has a focus on research, both clinical and basic science, with patient care and surgical exposure, as well.
 The second year is principally dedicated to clinical practice and surgical experience.
 In addition, there is a comprehensive metabolic kidney stone clinic.

 The Director of the Endourology, Laparoscopy, and Robotics Fellowship is Timothy Averch, MD.
-Additional faculty are Stephen Jackman, MD, Michael Ost, MD, and Michelle Semins, MD.
+Additional faculty are Stephen Jackman, MD and Michelle Semins, MD.

 Pediatric Urology Fellowship